Technigo/project-portfolio/README.md

 TAKE AWAYS:
 - Stick to my process -> Make a sketch, make a priority order of the things I need to solve for, make a plan based on the sketch and prio list, stick to the plan.
 This week I really felt the heat of choosing to freestyle and have learned my lesson.

 - Explore how I can evolve my style language to include more contrast and accessibility elements whilst still staying true to me.
+Leaving a lot of commented content in style sheet to know where to explore further, instead of cleaning it up.

 - I should use google a lot more than I do currently.